openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

 ## Proof Request Generation

-Due to the [issue](https://github.com/hyperledger/aries-framework-javascript/issues/1250) at Aries Framework JavaScript we cannot use Out-of-Band protocol covering both possible cases (with connection / connectionless).
+Due to the [issue](https://github.com/openwallet-foundation/credo-ts/issues/1250) at credo-ts we cannot use Out-of-Band protocol covering both possible cases (with connection / connectionless).

 Instead, we have to use two legacy approaches to cover our cases: